CruGlobal/cru-content-designs/README.md

 ## Disclaimer

 This submodule is still in its infantcy.
 Variables, mixins, functions, and classes will continue to change regularly right now.
-A very basic versioning system is in place using separate version directories.
 Use at your own risk.
 Please contact John Plastow with any questions.

+## Versioning

+The criteria for what amount of changes necessitate a bump in version number are still being ironed out as is how to keep all versions available.
+Currently, we're using a simple directory system with a separate directory for each version.

 ## How to Incorporate into Your Project

 There are a couple different ways this submodule can be incorporated into a project.

-1. Use the CSS files located in `{version-directory}/css` in the `<link>` element in your HTML file's `<head>` section.
+1. Use the CSS files located in `/{version-directory}/css` in the `<link>` element in your HTML file's `<head>` section.
 Inside those files you'll find lots of pre-defined classes that your web project can utilize.
-2. Import the SCSS files located in `{version-directory}/scss` into your own SCSS project and compile everything together for a custom stylesheet.
+2. Import the SCSS files located in `/{version-directory}/scss` into your own SCSS project and compile everything together for a custom stylesheet.

 ## Using the SCSS Files